kumuluz/kumuluzee-samples/kumuluzee-config-etcd/README.md

 ## Tutorial

-This tutorial will guide you through the steps required to create a simple REST service that exposes configuration properties retrieved with a built-in configuration framework and KumuluEE config extensions.
+This tutorial will guide you through the steps required to create a simple REST service that exposes configuration properties retrieved with a built-in configuration framework and KumuluEE config extension.
 We will develop a simple REST service with just one resource:
 * GET http://localhost:8080/v1/config - list of all configuration properties from configuration file

 We will follow these steps:
 * Create a Maven project in the IDE of your choice (Eclipse, IntelliJ, etc.)
 * Add Maven dependencies to KumuluzEE and include KumuluzEE components (Core, Servlet, JAX-RS and CDI)
-* Add Maven dependencies to KumuluzEE Config
+* Add Maven dependency to KumuluzEE Config
 * Define our configuration properties in configuration file
 * Implement the service using standard JAX-RS 2
 * Build the microservice